Effective tips to nurture active listening in your child

 Practice this by asking the following types of questions:

-expand and extend the thinking realm. for example: tell me more about your
+Reflective questions tend to expand and extend the thinking realm. for example: tell me more about your favorite subject

 - Repeat what the speaker just said